CPE-OAuth/servicestage-eclipse-plugin/README.md

 ![Huawei Preferences](./img/1.huawei-preferences.png)

-You can choose to store the password securely, however, this requires that Eclipse has a Master Password configured.

 The page also provides a `Reset Token` button, if you are having issues later, it may help to reset the token.

 The default ServiceStage Preferences should be used (`Window > Preferences > Huawei > ServiceStage`), however, you may configure things such as the `API Url` if needed.